alichraghi/LanguagesBenchmark/fibonacci/README.md

 Crystal:
     definitely lost: 8,192 bytes in 1 blocks possibly lost: 864 bytes in 3 blocks
+NodeJS:
+    definitely lost: 4,368 bytes in 4 blocks indirectly lost: 736 bytes in 23 blocks possibly lost: 1,824 bytes in 6 blocks still reachable: 1,355,215 bytes in 5,199 blocks of which reachable via heuristic:
+    newarray: 3,528 bytes in 9 blocks
 Ocaml:
     definitely lost: 256 bytes in 1 blocks possibly lost: 3,936,288 bytes in 1 blocks